plenoptic-org/plenoptic/docs/index.rst

   image changes to which the model is least/most sensitive, respectively.

   - Example papers: [Berardino2017]_
-- `Geodesics <tutorials/05_Geodesics.nblink>`_: given a model and two images, synthesize a sequence of images that lie on the shortest ("geodesic") path in the model's representation space.
-This method allows examination of the larger-scale geometric properties of model representation (as opposed to the local properties captured by the eigendistortions).

-  - Example papers: [Henaff2016]_, [Henaff2020]_
 - `Maximal differentiation (MAD) competition
   <tutorials/07_MAD_Competition.nblink>`_: given a reference image and two models that measure distance
   between images, generate pairs of images that optimally